dcsaorg/DCSA-OpenAPI/domain/documentation/README.md

 - `CreateBooking` object added in order to create a new Booking.
 Compared to previous version:
   - `freightPaymentTermCode`, `originChargesPaymentTermCode`, `destinationChargesPaymentTermCode` added
   - `paymentTermCode`, `preCarriageModeOfTransportCode` removed
-  - `isCustomsFilingSubmissionByShipper` removed and substituted with the `advanceManifestFilings`
+  - `isCustomsFilingSubmissionByShipper` removed and substituted with the `advanceManifestFilings` in the `Shipping Instructions`
   - `vesselName ` and `vesselIMONumber` moved into `vessel` object
   - `invoicePayableAt` and `placeOfBLIssue` structure changed from an `anyOf` --> `oneOf`
   - `partyContactDetails` added for contact details regarding the booking